-First Sunday of Every Month | 2pm – 4pm ET | Hybrid | Free
+First Sunday of the Month | 2–4pm | Wavertree | Free

 New to the Chantey Sing?

-Read more about what to expect:
+Read more about what to expect at the Seaport Museum Chantey Sing:

-Looking for Chantey resources?
+Looking for Chantey Resources?

 See what songs have been sung at past events, or download lyrics and resources for chantey singers.